MileHacker Logo

 Planning Your Activities

 Select your travel dates for prime enjoyment of Fujisawa's various offerings.
-Each season has unique opportunities for discovery and leisure.
+Each season brings unique opportunities for discovery and leisure.

 Seasonal Focus